-Fibromyalgia is a chronic condition that causes widespread pain around the body.
+Fibromyalgia is a chronic condition that causes pain throughout multiple sites of the body.
 The pain stems from a problem in the way the nervous system processes pain signals.

-Fibromyalgia also causes symptoms like tiredness, depression, and mental fog.
+Fibromyalgia also causes symptoms such as tiredness, depression, and brain fog.

-Doctors may not immediately consider fibromyalgia when evaluating these types of symptoms, because pain is also common with many other conditions.
-That’s one reason why it takes an average of five years for people with this disorder to get diagnosed.
+Since pain is common with many other conditions, doctors may not immediately consider fibromyalgia when evaluating these symptoms.
+That’s one reason why it takes years for people with the condition to get an accurate diagnosis.

-Knowing the type and location of your pain, and what other symptoms you have, can help your doctor arrive at a diagnosis.
+Being able to identify the type and location of your pain, along with any other symptoms, can help a doctor arrive at a diagnosis.
 The faster you get diagnosed, the sooner you can get started on a treatment to relieve your symptoms.

-Read on to learn some of the most common fibromyalgia symptoms, and a few unusual ones you might not expect.
+Read on to learn some of the most common fibromyalgia symptoms, plus a few unusual ones you might not expect.

-Fibromyalgia also causes a number of other symptoms, such as:
+Fibromyalgia also causes several other symptoms, such as:

 - trouble sleeping

-- memory problems and trouble concentrating (sometimes called “fibro fog”)
+- memory problems and trouble concentrating, which is sometimes called fibro fog

 - muscle twitches or cramps